Jarno Saarinen

 1973 saw a step up to the newly formed Yamaha factory team in the 250cc and 500cc classes.
 The Finnish racher repaid Yamaha by winning his first two 500cc races, with a third win looked promising until his chain broke during the race.
 Saarinen was tragically killed at the fourth round of the season at Monza when he was caught up in the immediate aftermath of Renzo Pasolini’s fatal crash during the 250cc race, which had knocked his helmet off just before getting hit by another motorcycle.

-S.U.F Helsinki
+S.U.F Helsinki and Stepan Sarpaneva

 Saarinen has been cited as a childhood hero of Finnish watchmaker Stepan Sarpaneva, founder of Finnish watch brands Sarpaneva Watches and S.U.F Helsinki.
 As a tribute to Finland’s first and so far only Grand Prix motorcycle racing world champion, Sarpaneva created the S.U.F Paroni.
-Four different limited editions have been created, but they all share a red and white dial design inspired by Saarinen’s iconic helmet.
-Former MotoGP racer Mika Kallio was said to be wearing a Paroni model when he met Sarpenava in 2009, and was subsequently gifted a one-off Flying Finn timepiece designed for him.
+Four different limited editions have been created, and all share a red and white dial design inspired by Saarinen’s iconic helmet:

 References